pldi23-eqlog-ae/artifact/README.md

 ### Claim #3

 Invoking `make pointer-analysis-benchmark`  will build and run the Steensgaard analysis benchmark and compare against the Souffle baselines.
 This may take more than [TODO: insert time], and when it finishes, it will generate a plot at `pointer-analysis-benchmark/plot.pdf`.
-Alternatively, you can run `make micro-benchmark-small` to generate a plot for a smaller micro-benchmark, which should finish within seconds.
+Alternatively, you can run `make pointer-analysis-benchmark-small` to generate a plot for a smaller pointer-analysis benchmark at `pointer-analysis-benchmark/plot_small.pdf`, which should finish within seconds.

 ### Claim #4

 Invoking `make herbie` will run the Herbie floating-point optimization tool, once with `EqLog` as the equality saturation engine and once with `egg` as the equality saturation engine.
-This may take more than two hours, and when it finishes, it will generate plots at `herbie-eqlog/egglogdata`.
+This may take more than two hours, and when it finishes, it will generate plots at `herbie-eqlog/eqlogdata`.

-Specifically, we claim that the `herbie-eqlog/egglogdata/errorhist.pdf` plot should look quite similar to Figure 11 in the paper, demonstrating the `EqLog` achieves similar performance to `egg`.
+Specifically, we claim that the `herbie-eqlog/eqlogdata/errorhist.pdf` plot should look quite similar to Figure 11 in the paper, demonstrating the `EqLog` achieves similar performance to `egg`.